keyestudio/KS0801-Keyestudio-STEM-Programming-DIY-Button-Piano-Learning-Kit/docs/Microbit/Microbit.md

 ![img](img/m25.png)

-There are blocks“on start”and“forever”in the code editing area.
+There are blocks “on start” and “forever” in the code editing area.

 When the power is plugged or reset, “on start” means that the code in the block only executes once, while “forever” implies that the code runs cyclically.